Backblaze/B2_Command_Line_Tool/README.md

 For advanced users, a hidden option `--logConfig <filename.ini>` can be used to enable logging in a user-defined format and verbosity.
 An example log configuration can be found [here](contrib/debug_logs.ini).

 # Release History

+## 1.3.2 (July 28, 2018)

+Bug fixes:

+* Tests fixed for Python 3.7
+* Add documentation about what capabilites are required for different commands.
+* Better error messages for authorization problems with application keys.

 ## 1.3.0 (July 20, 2018)